Imperial Order of the Mexican Eagle

-The Imperial Order of the Mexican Eagle was an order of chivalry created by emperor Maximiliano I of Mexico during the Second Mexican Empire on 1 January 1865.
+The Imperial Order of the Mexican Eagle was an order of chivalry created by emperor Maximilian I of Mexico during the Second Mexican Empire on 1 January 1865.
 It was one of three Mexican Imperial Orders.
 It survives partly in name as the Order of the Aztec Eagle.

 The order was established as an award for extraordinary merits and services to the state and ruler, for outstanding civil or military service, and outstanding achievements in the fields of science and art.
 It was considered the highest and most exclusive award during the Second Mexican Empire.

 The coat of arms of the Second Mexican Empire with the chain and insignia of the order hanging below.

 It was also utilized in an effort to reach prestige among European monarchies, in order to obtain concessions and diplomatic recognition for the new Mexican Empire.